-Cats' normal vision is superior to that of humans, but they are also susceptible to many of the conditions that affect our vision.
-Fortunately, many eye diseases can be caught early and treated, while others can be reversed.
+Our feline family members are susceptible to many of the conditions that can affect humans' vision as well as others that are unique to cats.
+Fortunately, many eye diseases in cats can be caught early and treated, and some can be reversed.
 Even if your cat does lose its vision, chances are it can continue to live a full and happy life.

-- Cataracts (opacity of the lens) is rarer in cats than dogs.
-Because cataracts can lead to glaucoma, it is important to search out and treat the underlying cause if cataracts are found.
-Surgery to remove the affected lens is possible in qualified cats, and lens implants are sometimes used to approximate normal vision.
+Cataracts, or opacity of the lenses, is rarer in cats than in dogs or people.
+A cataract can develop due to the presence of another condition, like infection, or all on its own.
+Cataracts can also lead to other problems, including glaucoma.
+It is important to have your cat evaluated if you notice cataract formation.
+Surgery to remove the affected lens is possible in some cats, and lens implants are sometimes used to approximate normal vision.

-- Eye tumors include Iris Melanoma, tumors of the eyelid, and other types of tumors.
-Removal of the eye is often necessary, but a prosthesis may be inserted to retain the normal appearance of the eye.
+Cats can develop different types of tumors within or on the surface of the eye.
+Removal of the eye is often necessary, but a prosthesis may be inserted to retain a more normal appearance.
 Secondary glaucoma may be caused by a tumor.

-- Progressive retinal atrophy (PRA) is an untreatable condition that is most likely inherited.
+Progressive retinal atrophy, or PRA, is an untreatable condition that is most likely inherited.
 It progresses slowly but eventually results in total blindness.
 The condition is not painful, and because of its gradual nature, cats usually learn to cope quite well with their decreasing ability to see.

 How to Help Your Blind Cat

 Seeing a treasured cat go blind, either gradually or suddenly, can be a devastating experience because we tend to equate vision loss in cats with human blindness.
 We need to remember, though, that cats are terrifically resilient.
-Cats don't need seeing eye dogs find their way around, nor do they need to learn braille in order to communicate.
-They will use their enhanced senses of smell, hearing, and touch (whiskers and other vibrissae hairs on their feet and their face) to compensate for their vision loss, so well that casual visitors may not even be aware that your cat is blind.
+Cats don't need a cane to find their way around, nor do they need to learn braille or hire a driver (they have you!).
+They will use their senses of smell, hearing, and touch (such as with whiskers on their legs and face) to compensate for their vision loss.
+Cats can adapt so well that casual visitors may not even be aware that a cat is blind.